 Tuesday Group Tutorial II is designed for youth who are ready for collaborative group learning experiences.
 Activities will be planned to integrate a variety of academic areas including exposure to the whole spectrum of Multiple Intelligences.
 Emphasis will be placed on the Intelligences that are more deeply rooted in the humanities, with a focus on hands-on, project-based work.
 Some projects and topics will be one-time events while others will continue for multiple weeks.

-Youth often work in small clusters, with ample time for Facilitators to work closely with them as they explore such content areas as writ- ing, language arts, and civics/government, as well as youth-initiated community service projects.
+Youth often work in small clusters, with ample time for Facilitators to work closely with them as they explore such content areas as writing, language arts, and U.S. and world geography/history, as well as youth-initiated community service projects.
 Some of the specific concepts the youth will be exposed to include: creative writing; art; cultures; current event discussions; open-ended math inquiries; mindfulness; and Flexible Thinking challenges.

 (9- to 10-year-olds)

 Thursday Group Tutorial II will focus on science and math.
 Some of the math and science will be through the lens of a Naturalist.
 Youth are introduced to basic naturalist principles such as ecology, zoology and botany, utilizing observation skills in a hands-on and collaborative setting.
 Youth will become keenly aware of the many ways mathematics weaves its way into the natural world.
-Emphasis will be placed on developing and honing the youth’s naturalist skills through Real Work endeavors such as designing and clearing nature trails, cooking over an outdoor fire, preserving food using methods such as smoking or canning, and utilizing OC’s 28-acre campus.
+Emphasis will be placed on developing and honing the youth’s naturalist skills through Real Work endeavors such as designing and clearing nature trails, building and cooking over an outdoor fire, and utilizing OC’s 28-acre campus for outdoor exploration.
 Additionally, there will be opportunities for service learning through local volunteering.

-Citizen Science is a Real Work opportunity to act locally and contribute globally.
-These projects develop critical thinking and analytical skills through the examination of data collected.
-We will also take time to dip into the well of literature inspired by the natural world.
-Furthermore, self-expression through word and picture are encouraged through journal entries, introducing youth to the practice of taking field notes, and documenting weekly weather observations.
+We will also take time to study famous Naturalists and explore literature inspired by the natural world.
+Furthermore, self-expression through writing and art are encouraged through journal entries, introducing youth to the practice of taking field notes, and documenting weekly weather observations.

-Youth will share with their peers individual experiment-based Science Projects, which will serve as an outlet for youth to practice using the Scientific Method and explore a science- related curiosity.
+Youth will share with their peers individual experiment-based Science Project Presentations, which will serve as an outlet for youth to practice using the Scientific Method and explore a science-related curiosity.